Symphonies by Anton Bruckner: Symphony No. 5 in B-flat major

 Bruckner's Symphony No. 5 in B-flat major crowns his most productive era of symphony-writing, finished at the beginning of 1876.
-Until recently we knew only the thoroughly revised version of 1878.
-In 2008 the original concepts of this symphony were edited and performed by Akira Naito with the Tokyo New City Orchestra.
+Until recently only the thoroughly revised version of 1878 was known.
+In 2008 original concepts of this symphony were edited and performed by Akira Naito with the Tokyo New City Orchestra.
 Many consider this symphony to be Bruckner's lifetime masterpiece in the area of counterpoint.
 For example, the Finale is a combined fugue and sonata form movement: the first theme (characterized by the downward leap of an octave) appears in the exposition as a four-part fugue in the strings and the concluding theme of the exposition is presented first as a chorale in the brass, then as a four-part fugue in the development, and culminating in a double fugue with the first theme at the recapitulation; additionally, the coda combines not only these two themes but also the main theme of the first movement.
 Bruckner never heard it played by an orchestra.